 Constrained layer damping is more rugged and generally more effective.
-Either re-manufacture guards, panels or other components from commercially available sound deadened steel or buy self-adhesive steel sheet.
-The latter can simply be stuck on to existing components (inside or outside) covering about 80% of the flat surface area to give a 5 - 25 dB reduction in the noise radiated (use a thickness that is 40 per cent to 100 per cent of the thickness of the panel to be treated).
+Either re-manufacture guards, panels or other components steel sheet.
+The latter can simply be stuck on to existing components (inside or outside) covering about 80% of the flat surface area to give a 5 - 25 dB reduction in the noise radiated (use a thickness that is 40 per cent to 100 ner cent of the thickness of the nanel to he treated)